ethanp/Notes/Misc Papers Notes.md

 7. Calling `persist` on an RDD means you want to save an RDDs transformed data after it has been computed for further transformations or other actions, etc.
-8. The system get mitigate stragglers by running backup copies (a la MapReduce)
+8. The system mitigate "stragglers" by running backup copies (a la *MapReduce*)
 9. Partitions that don't fit in RAM will basically devolve to MapReduce jobs
 10. Note that this "coarse-update-only" model is *only* good for batch analytics

 ### Spark Programming Interface

-1. Scala was chosen because it is consice and efficient
+1. Scala was chosen because it is concise and efficient
 2. Developers write a *driver program* that connects to a cluster of *workers*
 3. Note that `flatMap` in Scala/Spark corresponds to the `map` in "map-reduce"